TestJavaDev/java-resources/docs/3_data_structures/6_Trees.md

 Therefore, the value of Node Y will be less than X and the value of SubTree 3 is greater than Node X.

-Different b/w Binary Search Tree and Binary Tree#
+## Different b/w Binary Search Tree and Binary Tree
 Not every Binary Tree is a Binary Search Tree.
 BST is simply a type of Binary Tree.
 For a Binary Tree to qualify as a Binary Search Tree, it needs to follow the general rule which we covered earlier.

 Let’s see an example to understand why every Binary Tree is not always a Binary Search Tree?

 ![tree](https://raw.githubusercontent.com/JavaLvivDev/prog-resources/master/resources/tree/e36.png)

-Explanation#
+## Explanation
 As you can see in the above figure, the first one is a Binary Tree because each node has a maximum of two children.
 But why isn’t it a Binary Search Tree?
 Because it does not follow the BST rule that Node 2 cannot be a left child of Node 1, and we would need to make Node 1 a left child of Node 2 to convert it into a Binary Search Tree.

 Now that we have studied a Binary Search Tree and how it’s different from a simple Binary Tree, it is time to implement the basic operations –Insert(), Search() and Delete()–to see how efficient this BST is compared to a simple Binary Tree.

-Explanation#
-As you can see in the above figure, the first one is a Binary Tree because each node has a maximum of two children.
-But why isn’t it a Binary Search Tree?
-Because it does not follow the BST rule that Node 2 cannot be a left child of Node 1, and we would need to make Node 1 a left child of Node 2 to convert it into a Binary Search Tree.

-Now that we have studied a Binary Search Tree and how it’s different from a simple Binary Tree, it is time to implement the basic operations –Insert(), Search() and Delete()–to see how efficient this BST is compared to a simple Binary Tree.
+## Insertion in Binary Search Trees

-Implementing Insertion#
+## Implementing Insertion
 To implement the insertion operation of a Binary Search Tree, we first need to build a simple Binary Tree.
 A basic class of Binary Tree is where every node holds the following information:

-Data/Key-Value
+* Data/Key-Value
-Pointer to its left child
+* Pointer to its left child
-Pointer to its right child
+* Pointer to its right child

 {% highlight java %}
 class Node{